epiphanous/flinkrunner/README.md

     git clone https://github.com/epiphanous/flinkrunner
     ```

+* Checkout the tag of flinkrunner you want to build.
+The most recent stable version is
+  `v1.1.5`, but you can ensure you have the most recent tags with `git fetch --tags` and
+  list tags with `git tag -l`, then

+    ```bash
+    git checkout tags/v1.1.5 -b my-build-v1.1.5
+    ```

+   This will create a new local branch `my-build-v1.1.5` based on the `v1.1.5` tag release.

 * Build flinkrunner and install it locally, using the `--with-kinesis=true` option if you want
   to include support for AWS Kinesis in the library

     ```bash
     sbt [--with.kinesis=true] publishLocal
     ```

+  This will install a local copy of version `v1.5.1` of `flinkrunner` in your local repo.

-* In your project, add a resolver in your `build.sbt` file to your local repo:
+* In your project's build file, add a resolver to your local repo and add the local
+  `flinkrunner` dependency:

     ```sbtshell
     resolvers += "Local Maven Repository" at "file://" + Path.userHome.absolutePath + "/.m2/repository"
+    ...
+    libraryDependencies += "io.epiphanous" %% "flinkrunner" % "v1.5.1"
     ```
+  > If you don't add the local resolver, sbt will try to load the library from maven central, which
+  may work in the future, but won't include kinesis under any circumstance.

 ## Kinesis

 The apache flink project doesn't include its kinesis connector on maven